 Heavy fighting continued into Monday, with 60 militants reported dead, Maj.
 Gen. Waheed Arshad said.

 More than 50 Pakistani troops have died since the operation began, Arshad said.
 The bodies of 30 of those troops have been recovered, he said.

-Pakistani officials offered few other details about the scope of the latest fighting which follows recent attacks on Pakistani security forces and a breakdown over the summer of a ceasefire between the Islamabad government and tribal leaders.
+The new push follows recent attacks on Pakistani security forces and the breakdown over the summer of a cease-fire between the Islamabad government and tribal leaders.

-Pakistan's president, Gen. Pervez Musharraf, cracked down on al Qaeda militants and arrested many in the Waziristan area before the truce was reached, but critics say he has failed to prevent the militants from gaining strength within the country.
+Pakistan's president, General Pervez Musharraf, has cracked down on al Qaeda militants and arrested many in the Waziristan area before the truce was reached, but critics say he has failed to prevent the militants from gaining strength within the country.
 E-mail to a friend